jahvon/flow/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/jahvon/flow.svg)](https://pkg.go.dev/github.com/jahvon/flow)
 [![GitHub release](https://img.shields.io/github/v/release/jahvon/flow)](https://github.com/jahvon/flow/releases)

+flow is a versatile Command Line Interface (CLI) tool designed to streamline and enhance your local development and operations workflows.
+Whether you're running scripts, transforming API responses, or opening applications, flow has you covered.
-flow is a command line interface designed to make managing and running development workflows easier.
-It's driven by "executables" organized across workspaces and namespaces defined in a workspace.
+It's driven by "executable" YAML configurations organized across workspaces and namespaces defined in a workspace, easily discoverable from anywhere on your system.

+## Key Features

-Some common use cases includes running a set of scripts, opening an application after running setup tasks, and rendering a markdown document that is dynamically generated from data in an external system.
+- **Workflow Runner**: Easily define, manage, and run your workflows from the command line.
+Example use cases includes running a set of scripts, opening an application after running setup tasks, and rendering a markdown document that is dynamically generated from data in an external system.
-That's just the start; all aspects of flow are meant to be easily configurable, easily discoverable, and highly extensible.
+- **Secret Management**: Safely store sensitive secrets in an encrypted local vault, easily referencable in your executable configurations.
+- **Input Handling**: Pass values into executables via environment variables defined by configuration, flags, or interactive prompts, ensuring your workflows are flexible and easy to use.
+- **Executable Organization**: Group your executables into workspace and namespace, making them easily discoverable and accessible from anywhere on your system.
+Tag your executables and workspaces for easy filtering and searching.
+- **Customizable TUI**: Enjoy a seamless TUI experience with log formatting, log archiving, and execution notifications, enhancing your productivity.
+- **Generate w/ Templates and Comments**: Automatically generate executable configurations from flow templates or comments in your script files, making it easy to onboard new executables.
+- **Comprehensive Commands**:
+    - `get` and `list`: Retrieve and display executable details, formatted as markdown documentation, YAML, or JSON.
+    - `library`: Access a fully searchable and interactive TUI for running and exploring executables.

 ## Getting Started

+### System Requirements

+At this time, flow is only supported on Linux and MacOS systems.
+While it may work on Windows, it has not been tested and is not officially supported.

 ### Installation